-My research work involves Calculations in Quantum Field Theory, Computer Simulations and Statistical Analysis of Experimental Data.
+My research work involves calculations in Quantum Field Theory, Computer Simulations and Statistical Analysis of Experimental Data.

-National Science Foundation, PI Grant, “Precision theory at the LHC: strong interaction dynamics and new physics searches”, September 2018 - August 2021 - $109,000.
+- National Science Foundation, PI Grant, “Precision theory at the LHC: strong interaction dynamics and new physics searches”, September 2018 - August 2021.
+Grant no: 1820818.
+Amount: $108,830.

 I am a long term collaborator of the CTEQ group, a world leading collaboration for studies on the structure of the proton.
 While postdoc at DESY Hamburg, I collaborated with the PROSA group, and contributed to develop modules of the xFitter, an open source platform for multiple studies in Quantum Chromodynamics.

 My current research network includes collaborators in various institutions in the US and Europe, e.g., Southern Methodist University (SMU) in Dallas TX, University of Liverpool in the UK, Michigan State University in Lansing MI, The University at Buffalo, in Buffalo NY, Florida State University in Tallahassee FL, Manchester University in the UK, DESY Hamburg in Germany (with which we stipulated an exchange program), and University of Salento University in Lecce, Italy.

 Cooperative agreement KSU - DESY Hamburg (Germany).

 Physics students with interests in particle physics can contact me to know more about it.

 - Recipient of the Outstanding Research, Scholarship and Creative Activity Award (College of Science level), January 7, 2022.